harshitgupta1998/Real-Time-Stream-Bank-Lending-Kafka/README.md

-# Bank Lending and Evaluation Kafka Real Time Data Engineering Project
+# Bank Lending and Evaluation Kafka Real Time Project

 ## Introduction

-I used different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.
+Using Bank Lending data from different Banks from UK using different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

 ## Architecture
 <img src="ArchDiagram.jpg">